 Greater than 500,000 Americans suffer from this progressive, debilitating disease.
 Current therapies affect some of the symptoms, but there are no therapies that reverse or halt the motor dysfunction.
 Unfortunately, many Parkinson’s patients also suffer from cognitive disabilities as the disease progresses.
 Mixed results have been found with transplantation of fetal neural stem cells into the brains of PD patients.
 Originally introduced in the late ‘80s, serious side effects were noted, including dyskinesia following implantation of stem cells.
 Other invasive, growth factor therapeutic approaches have been attempted, but also with little success.

 Overview of Neuronascent’s Lead Parkinson’s Disease Candidates

-Neuronascent has discovered non-invasive therapies that are neuro-restorative, in other words they promote the proliferation, migration, differentiation and ensure the survival of nascent neurons in the midbrain region, an area where neurons are selectively lost in Parkinson’s disease.
+Neuronascent has discovered non-invasive (without brain injection) therapeutic candidates that are neuron regenerative.
+In other words, the therapies aim to promote the proliferation, differentiation and ensure the survival of nascent neurons in the midbrain region, an area where neurons are selectively lost in Parkinson’s disease.